 Maritime Solar provides a 3-year warranty on all workmanship provided by Maritime Renewable Solutions Inc.

-Bauer provides a 25-year warranty performance guarantee and 20 year product warranty on all solar panels
+All panels that we use provides a 25-year warranty performance guarantee and 12 year product warranty on all solar panels

 Solis provides a 10-year warranty on inverter + extended warranty (If selected)